-Since 2006 the Icelandic brewery community has grown at a rapid speed and today they are as many as 26.
-The first one was Kaldi, Árskógur that I will not list here as I would no longer list it as a microbrewery, today it’s one of the most popular brands in Iceland and has even opened up the infamous Beer Baths.
+Since 2006, the Icelandic brewery community has grown at a rapid speed and today there are as many as 26 breweries across the country.
+The first one wasKaldi, Árskógur.
+Today it’s one of the most popular brands in Iceland and has even opened up the famousBeer Baths in North Iceland.

-The Beer baths are a fantastic facility where you bathe in young beer and live beer yeast.
+The Beer Baths are a fantastic facility where you bathe in fresh beer and live beer yeast.
 Apparently, if you withhold from showering for a few hours afterward, the beer will have excellent effects on your skin and body.
 The treatment is said to be very cleansing for the skin and to have a really positive effect on health.
-All of the beer is brewed by the Kaldi brewery and you get to enjoy your own open tap whilst in the bath.
-You have two options, two and two in private baths or bigger tubs outside.
-More info on the Beer Baths here.
-Perfect to visit if you are in Akureyri.
+All of the beer is brewed by the Kaldi Brewery.
+You can even enjoy your own open tap while in the bath!
+There are two options for visitors, two and two in private baths or bigger tubs outside.
+More info on theBeer Baths here.
+It’s an ideal day trip the next time you’re inAkureyri.

 The Lady brewery is the first female-only brewery in Iceland.
 Their brewery doesn’t have a stable home so they are more a rover brewery.
-At this point in time, they are making their beer at Ægir brugghús,Reykjavík.
-You can often catch their beer at Skál, Hlemmur Mathöll, Hlemmur Square and Kex.
+At this point in time, they brew beer at Ægir Brugghús,Reykjavík.

 Steðji is one of the “farm breweries” located in the beautiful Borgarfjörður region in the West of Iceland.
-It’s known for their freshness and odd flavors as they are not afraid to try something different for example, algae and chocolate beer.
-They offer guided tours around their micro-brewery.
+These brewers are known for their freshness and odd flavors.
+They’re not afraid to try something different, like algae and chocolate beer.
+They offer guided tours around their microbrewery.
 The minimum for a tour is 6 people.
 Further information and appointments can be found at theirwebsite.

 4. Segull 67

 Segull 67 is a small, family-owned craft brewery in the charming little fishing village inNorth Iceland, Siglufjörður.
 Three generations help out making the beer and its located in an old fish factory that has been altered to meet every standard of a good brewery.
 The name Segull meansmagnet and that is where the logo comes from; A magnet needle pointing North in a Compass.
 The number 67, has long been a lucky number in the family having to do with trucks and ships.

-The one in the Vestmanna Islands.
-Owned and ran by a group of local friends who had long had a dream of making their own beer the Brothers Brewery has been in business since January in 2016 after starting to brew in 2013.
+The one in the Westman Islands.
+Owned and ran by a group of local friends who had long had a dream of making their own beer, the Brothers Brewery has been in business since January 2016, after starting to experiment in 2013.
 Many of their beers are named after famous Icelanders and it’s really fun to get the story with each glass.

 Ölvisholt is another farm brewery on theSouth Coast of Iceland,near Selfoss.
-It is a microbrewery located in an old dairy farm and was founded by two beer-loving neighbors. Ölvisholt’s old cowshed has been rebuilt and is now serving as a taproom and you can visit.
-On tap, they always have their freshest beer and also a selection of others beers their product line.
+Located on an old dairy farm, this microbrewery was founded by two beer-loving neighbors. Ölvisholt’s old cowshed has been rebuilt and is now serving as a taproom open to visitors.
+On tap, they always have their latest brew and of course all their classics.
 You can drop in, book an open brewery tour or special tour for your group. Ölvisholt has been in the business since 2006.
 They’ve started to export their beers to USA and Sweden with more countries lined up in the future.

 Gæðingur Micro Brewery is located at the farm Útvík in a fjord in the North of Iceland, Skagafjörður.
-The fjord is long known to be the cradle of the best Icelandic horses so it was more than fitting to name the company Gæðingur e.
-A Great horse.
-The Brewery was founded in 2011 and happened almost by accident: The stable that had been used to cattle lost its role at the same time the owner and a friend were returning from a course in brewing in Denmark and UK, so they couldn’t waste the opportunity and started brewing in it.
-That is still today their brewing station.
-For more info on Gæðingur check their Facebook page, Gæðingur.
+The fjord is long known to be the cradle of the best Icelandic horses, so it was more than fitting to name the company Gæðingur – “A Great horse.”
+The Brewery was founded in 2011 and happened almost by accident.
+The stable that had been used to cattle fell into disuse around the same time the owner and a friend were returning from a course in brewing in Denmark and the UK.
+They figured they couldn’t waste the opportunity and started brewing in the stable, which is still their brewing station today.
+For more info on Gæðingur, check theirwebsite.

 Where to Find this Brew: You can taste their beer at Microbar in Reykjavík or buy at ÁTVR, the liquor store.

-A dream of a couple and friends to serve the best pizza and delicious home brewed beer with it has come true.
+A dream of a couple and friends to serve the best pizza and delicious home-brewed beer with it has come true.
 Located in the geothermal paradise Hveragerði Ölverk has been in business since 2017, starting with pizza and quality imported beer but now also THE FIRST GEOTHERMALLY BREWED BEER IN EUROPE.
 This is one for the bucket list.
 Find more info about them on their Facebook Page, Ölverk.

 Arctic Adventures visits Ölverk and tries their pizza and beer on their newGolden Circle Local Food tourand people are already obsessed with it!
 Simply the best way to do the Golden Circle.

 Fun fact: The couple worked as River Rafting tour guides for Arctic Adventures for many years so Ölverk has a special place in our hearts.

-The only one on the South East coast Jón Ríki or John the rich is a family owned and operated business that focuses on local produce and quality malts.
-This makes for excellent quality and fresh food + some innovative craft beers.
+The only one on the South East coast, Jón Ríki orJohn the richis a family-owned and operated business that focuses on local produce and quality malts.
+This makes for excellent quality and fresh food, plus some innovative craft beers.
 Their location, near Höfn, is a perfect stop for those heading out toJökulsárlón,Skaftafellarea or doingthe Ring Road.
 Get more info on Jón Ríki on their Facebook Page, Jón Ríki Brewery & Restaurant.

 NEW BREWERIES | To be on the lookout for | Will be updated

-12. RVK Brewing Company
+11. RVK Brewing Company